facelessuser/pymdown-extensions/docs/src/markdown/extensions/keys.md

 If you want to add additional keys, or override text of existing keys, you can feed in your keys via the `key_map` option.
 The `key_map` parameter takes a simple dictionary with *key names* that are represented by lowercase alphanumeric characters and hyphens (`-`).
-The values of the dictionary represent the the text that is displayed for the key in the HTML output.
+The values of the dictionary represent the text that is displayed for the key in the HTML output.

 So if you wanted to add a custom key, you could do this: `#!py3 {"custom": "Custom Key"}`.
 If you wanted to override the output of the `option` key and change it from `Option` to `Opt`, you could do this: `#!py3 {"option": "Opt"}`.